Our Water Our Future: A Capital Campaign for Our Own Water Pipeline

 Currently we use overflow from the City of Ouray storage tanks to farm the Ice Park every winter.
 However, we are capped at how much water we can use.
 By building our own water pipeline, we would have access to 5X more water than we have now, which means: more ice, more terrain, and less crowding by next season.
 The best part?
 This pipeline would have no environmental impact.

-Our Water Our Future has already raised $950,000 from private individuals and foundations.
-Now we need the ice climbing community to step up and help us finish this campaign by raising the remaining $450,000 that we need to hit our $1.4 million dollar goal!
+Our Water Our Future has already raised $1.15 million from private individuals and foundations.
+Now we need the ice climbing community to step up and help us finish this campaign by raising the remaining $250,000 that we need to hit our $1.4 million dollar goal!

-Please, contribute what you can, share with your fellow climbers, and help us finish this campaign so we can have a new water source to use this November.
+Please, contribute what you can, share with your fellow climbers, and help us finish this campaign so we can have a new water source to use come November 2025.

 *Be sure to check if your company will match your donation to this campaign!